 \section{Motivation}

-Topological analysis from other works have shown that the Lightning Network topology is consistent with small-world architecture\cite{seres2020topological}.
-These graphs exhibit a robustness because of their high local clustering coefficient and low average path length.
+Topological analysis from other works has shown that the Lightning Network topology is consistent with the small-world architecture \cite{seres2020topological}.
+These graphs exhibit robustness because of their high local clustering coefficient and low average path length.
 However, in the Lightning Network, this abundance of short paths comes with the downside of not knowing which ones have sufficient liquidity to relay the payment.
-For example, River is a Bitcoin-only exchange that operates two of the largest nodes in the Lightning Network\cite{RF1, RF2}.
-In a research report River released in 2023, they cited timeout during pathfinding as the leading cause of payment failure for their nodes\cite{riverfinancial}.
-The goal of this work is to investigate ways of evaluating paths \textit{before} trying them.
+For example, River is a Bitcoin-only exchange that operates two of the largest nodes in the Lightning Network \cite{RF1, RF2}.
+In a research report by River published in 2023, they cited timeout during pathfinding as the leading cause of payment failure for their nodes \cite{riverfinancial}.
+The purpose of this work is to investigate ways of evaluating paths \textit{before} trying them.
 Our key focus is on whether the balance of intermediate channels can be interpolated from channel policies and node metrics.
-This would enable the prioritization of paths in the trial-and-error process, and thus save time searching for a viable path.
+This would enable the prioritization of paths in the trial-and-error process and save time in the search for a viable path.